Note: I get commissions for purchases made through links in this post.

 To skip ahead to a particular section of this review, click (tap) a link in the box below.
 Otherwise, you can just keep scrolling (swiping) and reading.

 What Do I Get If I Buy a Leica 8×20 Monovid?

 With some monocular purchases, you will just get the optical instrument itself.
 But with this Leica model, you get more.

 In addition to the Monovid roof prism tube, you get a close focus lens, an eyepiece cover, and a leather carrying case with a belt loop.

 You also have a choice between the black model and the red edition.

 With the close focus lens, you can easily see objects like insects and flowers as close as 10 to 12 inches.
 (Without this lens, close focus is about 6 feet.)
 You screw the lens onto the front of the Monovid tube to get this macro effect.
 The leather case accessory make the perfect place to store this lens when you don’t need it.

 What Are the Specifications of the Leica 8×20 Monovid Monocular?

-The 20 millimeter objective lens is on the small side, but with the high quality Leica glass, HDC and AquaDura lens coatings, you should get a very clear picture through the tube.
+The 20 millimeter objective lens is on the small side, but with the high quality Leica glass, HDC (highly durable coating), and AquaDura (repels both water and dirt) lens applications, you should get a very clear picture through the tube.
 Note that these coatings apply to the outer lenses of the main tube but not to the close focus lens mentioned above.